nf-core/eager/docs/usage.md

 > **Tip**: You should provide a small decoy reference genome with pre-made indices, e.g.
 > the human mtDNA genome, for the mandatory parameter `--fasta` in order to
 > avoid long computational time for generating the index files of the reference
-> genome, even if you do not actual need a reference genome for any downstream
+> genome, even if you do not actually need a reference genome for any downstream
 > analyses.

 #### `--single_stranded`